kennovo/esec-descriptors-prepare/README.md

 * **nora_descr.txt** , the descriptor file obtained from submitting output/nora_prop.xyz and output/nora.recenter.xyz to the web interface

 # Workflow
+Prerequisite: a Unix-like shell with access to python3, obabel and the GROMACS toolset.

 Note: in this description of the workflow, the molecule name (nora in the case of noradrenaline) is generalized to "**mol**".

 ## Adapt the .mol2 file